H586390-RoboticVirtualNavigation/VirtualMaze/docs/DeveloperGuide.md

 Developers can also build their games here for convenience as then contents of the folder is ignored by Git and will not be uploaded to the remote repository.

 # Creating edfapi.bundle for MacOS
-The MAC developer kit provided does not have an out of the box .bundle file to be used as a plugin Unity.
+The MAC developer kit for EDF_ACCESS_API provided does not have an out of the box .bundle file to be used as a plugin Unity.
 This section serves to provide steps to create the .bundle file if the library needs to be updated.

 Prerequisites:
-- Eyelink SDK for MacOS is already installed.
+- Eyelink SDK for MacOS is already installed on the MacOs Computer.

 To create a plugin, use XCode create a new .bundle project.
 In the project settings at the *General > Linked Frameworks and Libraries*, Select *Add Other...* and add the *edfapi.framework* from the MacOS *Library > Frameworks* folder.

 Copy all of the .c and .h files from *Application > Eyelink > EDF_ACCESS_API > Example* into the project.

 Run and build.
-An error encountered is the missing *edf_data.h* file.
+A possible error that occurs is the missing *edf_data.h* file.
 A way to solve this is to copy the *edf_data.h* into the project.

 # Documentation
 To write this documentation, the text editor [Atom](https://atom.io/) was used as it supports syntax highlighting and preview of Markdown files(.md).